Stephen Bradbury can be seen in the Broadway production of Harry Potter and the Cursed Child, Parts One and Two.

 Nicole Kontolefa performed her one-woman show in four New York locations this fall.
 The final performance was in Russian.

 Melissa Hurst performed her one-woman show, Baby Love, in Bennington, Vermont last spring.
-She played Big Mama at Oldcastle in September.
+She played Big Mama at Oldcastle last year.

 Gallery members appeared at Manhattan Theatre Club Studios in a reading of a new play, Addis Tarkington, by Deborah Savadge.
 Lyndsay Becker, Stephen Bradbury, Melissa Hurst and Jed Peterson comprised the cast.
 Karen Eilbacher performed offstage voices.

-Ron Crawford appeared this season in a new play by Sarah Ruhl at Actors Theatre of Lousiville..
+Ron Crawford appeared last season in a new play by Sarah Ruhl at Actors Theatre of Lousiville..